skip to main content

 Inlays | Onlays

-Inlays & Onlays in Roseville, CA | Dr. Jefferson Clark
+Inlays and Onlays in Roseville, CA | Dr. Jefferson Clark

 Inlays and onlays are custom-made restorations used to repair moderate decay or damage that is too extensive for a filling but does not require a full crown.
 Made from porcelain, composite resin, or gold, these restorations provide a stronger, longer-lasting alternative to traditional fillings while preserving more of the natural tooth structure compared to crowns.
 Inlays fit within the cusps (chewing surface) of a tooth, while onlays extend over one or more cusps to provide additional reinforcement.
 They offer exceptional durability, a natural appearance, and superior fit, making them an ideal choice for patients seeking a minimally invasive, strong, and aesthetic solution for damaged teeth.